LingyunXiong/LingyunXiong.github.io/index.markdown

 ## **Research topics**
-- Sex differences in the mouse kidney
+- Sex differences in the kidney
 - Mathematical modeling of the nephron physiology
-- Network and dynamical modeling of mammalian transcriptome during cell fate transition
+- Network and dynamical modeling of transcriptome during cell fate transition
 - Comparative studies of mammalian physiology

 ## **Qualifications**